 The Bargello National Museum

 The Bargello Museum is located in the Palazzo del Bargello and is one of the oldest buildings in Florence dating back to 1255.
-Initially, the building was the headquarters of the Capitano del Popolo (Captain of the People) and later of the Podestà.
+Initially, the building was the headquarters of the Captain of the People, Capitano del Popolo, and later of the Podestà.
 In the sixteenth century, the building became the residence of the Bargello and was used as a prison during the entire 18th century.

 The word bargello appears to come from the late Latin bargillus meaning “castle” or “fortified tower”.
 The name Bargello was extended to the building which was the office of the captain.

 One of my favorite places in the Bargello is the courtyard.
 I could imagine what it must have been like when it was a prison and being a prisoner looking up at these massive walls, knowing there would be no escape.
-The walls of the courtyard are covered with dozens Coat of Arms of the various Podestà and judges.
-These Coat of Arms are from the second half of the 16th century and are mostly made of sandstone and terracotta.
+The walls of the courtyard are covered with dozens of Coats of Arms of the various Podestà and judges.
+These are from the second half of the 16th century and are mostly made of sandstone and terracotta.
 The courtyard is plain yet so beautiful.
 The Florentine has a great article about this amazing place.